 The First Lady of Song: Ella Fitzgerald at 100

-This exhibition is made possible by the generous support of the Ella Fitzgerald Charitable Foundation.
+This exhibition was made possible by the generous support of the Ella Fitzgerald Charitable Foundation.